Filter by Category

 Instructors: Alan Bray (Art) & Kimberly Ridley (Writing)

-Meals will be provided.
+Once a student has registered for the retreat, a staff member will be in touch to confirm preferences and logistics.
 Information about scholarship opportunities is available for students and others upon request.

 Monson Arts is a new artists' residency and arts workshop program being developed in Monson with the support of the Libra Foundation.
 Learn more at monsonarts.org.